elikkayaemircan/NICPStudies/README.md

 # NICPStudies

-Neutrino Induced Charm Production Studies for SHiP Experiment @ CERN
+## Neutrino Induced Charm Production Studies for SHiP Experiment @ CERN

-First commit to README.md and it will be updated in future!

 This repository includes some part of my analysis files.
+I will try to keep all the files up-to-date and make it public.
+Until that time, I just use Github to track my changes and learn Github.

+At first look, the code can looks like a trash, but it works anyway!
+I'll also try to rewrite it in a more elegant form..